 Figs, I have found out can also make you fat.
 Yep, this seemingly healthy fruit loaded with beneficial fiber and nutrients has been shown to help with blood sugar regulation, great for diabetes and hypertension.
 Yet, it is also the one fruit that every Albanian knows will make you fat because of the high sugar content.
 So be it thighs, I will gladly do more squats and lunges in the gym if only to enjoy a few more figs.

 In 2002, My Albanian and I purchased our first home together in Las Vegas.
-We were saving every penny, and enjoying the American Dream together.
+We were saving every penny and enjoying the American Dream together.
 When his birthday came along I gave him a small sapling fig tree I had purchased from Home Depot (my ultimate favorite shopping destination).
 I planted it in a small pot and he just loved it.
 I kept it alive, which is easy to do, they are amazingly hardy.
 The following year we purchased another new home from a builder and we planted it immediately in our side yard.
 It was like our baby.
-Soon thereafter we were prized with our first green fig, which we shared in pure joy..
-Since that time, the fig tree had grown into an unruly teenager and it’s fig production has multiplied yearly.
+Soon thereafter we were prized with our first green fig, which we shared in pure joy...
+Since that time, the fig tree had grown into an unruly teenager and its fig production has multiplied yearly.
 Many of our Albanian friends told us to cut it down immediately before it did damage to the house, but we didn’t want to listen, we wouldn’t hear of such a blasphemous thing.
-It quickly grew big enough to climb, and to hold our two boys while they searched for ripe figs.
+It quickly grew big enough to climb and to hold our two boys while they searched for ripe figs.

 Sadly, this story does not have a happy ending.
-As we prepared to move out of state ten years later to Tennessee, we knew the time had come to cut it down.
+As we prepared to move out of state, ten years later to Tennessee, we knew the time had come to cut it down.
 Our fig had invaded our albeit small irrigation system on our patio, plugging up the water pipes so much so, that we decided to go back to hand watering our potted plants.
 I enlisted the help of our favorite Albanian friend who also had a beautiful and proper Albanian garden in Vegas, to chop it down.
 On a warm winter day, little by little it was cut down to the ground.
 I cried, because like every good 80’s child, I had enjoyed and cried every time I read The Giving Tree by Shel Silverstein.
 It too had given me so much joy.
 It had shaded our cute patio as the boys grew up, and offered us a haven from the intense and unforgiving heat of the dry desert.
-We strung up Christmas lights through it’s branches during the holidays and I made my very first batch of beautiful fig jam from the copious harvest it gave us.
+We strung up Christmas lights through it’s branches during the holidays and I made my very first batch of beautiful fig jam from the copious harvest it gifted us.

 A Love Reborn